macacanigra-pl/the-mnl-website/docs/user-guide/getting-started.md

 ## Declaration

 A declaration means binding a name to a value.
-There are two declaration blocks in MNL: variable and function.
+In MNL, there are two declaration blocks: variable and function.
 [The function block](function.md#the-function) is a simple model of binding a variable block with a lambda block.

 ### Variable

 Creating a complete variable block requires an identity block and an expression block.
-The example below shows how to give a `variable_in_MNL` name to the string "MNL is easy to learn".
-When you need the "MNL is easy to learn" value, access the bound variable by name `variable_in_MNL`.
+The example below shows how to give a `variable_in_MNL` name to the string `MNL is easy to learn.` When users need the `MNL is easy to learn` value, they access the bound variable by name `variable_in_MNL`.

 ![workspace](assets/images/variable_binding.png){title="Variable binding" loading=lazy }